orix-software/ch395-lib/docs/code/2024.1/assembly.md

 ***Returns***

-* Accumulator : Returns #AA if it exists
+* Accumulator : Returns #CH395_DETECTED if it exists